 If you’re into multi-tasking, grab a drink at Henrik Følsgaard’s hair salon, Frisør Feel Good (Bredgade 22) instead.
 He’ll pamper you with a beverage alongside your fresh cut.
 Below the salon, there’s an art gallery worth popping into: Borchs Butik (Bredgade 22).
 Founded in 1979 by Niels Borch Jensen, the gallery is now one of the world’s leading producers and publishers of graphic art.

 A vintage HAY store (Østergade 61) is just a few steps from here, but make sure to turn right just a bit further, onto Frederiksgade.

 If you continue on – past the royal palaces such as Amalienborg where the Danish royal family currently lives – and on to Amaliehaven, the waterfront park offers stunning views of the singular new opera house.
 Designed by Hennning Larsen, it’s one of the most modern opera houses in the world.

 Find your way back to Bredgade to continue your design journey upwards – on to the Design Museum and even further, to the pentagram-shaped citadel Kastellet.
 Nearby, there’s the famous statue by Edvard Eriksen, of the Little Mermaid.

-The fact that this street is a treasure trove becomes clearer and clearer as one passes down this street, back in the direction of Sanders.
+The fact that this street is a treasure trove becomes clearer and clearer as one passes down this street.

 But don’t leave the small jewellery shop by Rebekka Notkin (Bredgade 25), just next door, by the wayside: she won ELLE’s best jewellery award in 2017 with her exclusive bespoke pieces that have natural curves as their trademark.
 Just another reason to explore every inch of Bredgade.